THE ULTIMATE GUIDE

 If you need tips on how to lead your students in passionate prayer for the lost, check out these five steps from GospelAdvancing.org that will help you do just that.

 BONUS: An Outreach Event to Kick Off the School Year

 Once summer is over, keep the outreach and Gospel-sharing momentum going by participating in an event with your youth group like Dare 2 Share LIVE.
-This one-day, national day of outreach happening November 13, 2021 equips teenagers for Gospel advancement in their own schools and community.
+This free one-day livestream happens each fall and equips teenagers for Gospel advancement in their own schools and community.